 CJK Unified Ideographs Extension D: 2B740–2B81F

-MSR-1 includes CJK, CJK-A and a minor part of CJK-B (19849 characters among U+3447~U+29D98).
+MSR-1 includes CJK, CJK-A and a minor part of CJK-B (19,849 characters among U+3447~U+29D98).
 The complete character set for the Chinese script in the IANA IDN tables from .CN, .TW, and .JP all fall in the ranges of CJK and CJK-A.

 3.4 The Best Practice: CDNC Character Set and Guide Rule

-On May 19th, 2000, Chinese domain name consortium (CDNC) was set up in Beijing by four NICs, who are CNNIC, TWNIC, HKNIC and MONIC.
+On May 19th, 2000, the Chinese Domain Name Consortium (CDNC) was set up in Beijing by four NICs: CNNIC, TWNIC, HKNIC and MONIC.
 CDNC members also include Afilias, dotAsia, CONAC, KNET, and individual scholars and engineers from the Chinese language internet community.
-As an independent non-profit organization, CDNC mainly takes in charge of the coordination and regulation about Chinese domain name around the world.
+As an independent non-profit organization, CDNC is mainly in charge of the coordination and regulation of Chinese domain names around the world.

-In 2004, according to RFC 3743 and RFC 4713, CDNC submitted to IANA a unified Chinese Character Set (19320 characters) for domain name registration, building up mapping relationships between any given simplified character, its traditional character(s) and its variant(s).
+In 2004, according to RFC 3743 and RFC 4713, CDNC submitted to IANA a unified Chinese Character Set (19,320 characters) for domain name registration, building up mapping relationships between any given simplified character, its traditional character(s) and its variant(s).

-Based on RFC 3743 & 4713, CDNC Character Set, and Chinese ccTLDs experience, CDNC put forwards its guild rule for Chinese domain name registration:
+Based on RFC 3743 and RFC 4713, the CDNC Character Set, and Chinese ccTLDs’ experience, CDNC put forwards its guiding rules for Chinese domain name registration:

 The IDL and its Variant Labels SHOULD belong to the same registrant.